chenxing61/Communism-on-Wasteland/README.md

-#Commuism-that-aint-toxic
+#Commuism-on-wasteland
-A mod for Deciv-redux which is a mod for Unciv, I guess it works.
+A mod for Deciv-redux which is a mod for Unciv, Still testing for balance.
+Its wasteland but its not exactly fallout, which means there can be a commuist faction other than ghoul russians.